 - Call 911.
 The operator will tell you if the police will be there or if you need to call or go to the police station to report the accident.

 - Exchange basic information with others involved in the accident—name, address, driver's license, and insurance information.
-You can use the Shelter Mobile App to access your insurance ID card if you don't have your physical card with you.
+You can use the My Shelter app to access your insurance ID card if you don't have your physical card with you.
 Get the name, address, and phone numbers of any witnesses as well.
 Don't offer additional information, admit guilt or accept responsibility.
 If the driver is not named on the registration card or insurance policy, find out what their relationship is to the driver.

 - Record a description of the car, including license plate and vehicle identification numbers.
 Include notes about the accident and specific damages to all vehicles involved.
 Use your phone or a camera to take photos documenting the damage at the scene, if you can safely do so.